andreros/react-module-federation-v1-app/host/README.md

-# mbt-sample-orchestrator
+# Module Federation - Host

-Microfrontend host application sample in react js using webpack 5 and module federation.
+Microfrontend host application sample in React js using Webpack 5 and module federation.

 ## Application Tech Stack

 -   `React` framework (with Typescript) for the overall application development;
 -   `Typescript` coding language;
--   `Axios` to communicate with the backend API;
 -   `DotEnv` to load project environment variables;

 ## Application Support and Tools

 -   `Webpack` to bundle the application and serve it in development mode;
--   `husky` to automate git hooks;

 ## Application Code Quality

--   `ESLint` for code linting;
+-   `BiomeJS` for code formatting and linting;
--   `Prettier` for code formatting;
--   `StyleLint` for style linting;
--   `CSpell` for code spell checking;

-## Application Testing tools

--   `Jest` javascript testing framework;
--   `React Testing Library` testing framework for working with React components;

 ## Application scripts